wolfpaulus/static-site-generator/README.md

 - A build needs to complete within 20 minutes
 - Up to 500 builds per month

 ## Summary
-This comprehensive guide detailed the transition from a CMS like WordPress to a static site generator, providing insights into both platforms' functionalities.
-Initially, WordPress's robust CMS capabilities are explored, highlighting its PHP and MySQL components.
-The guide then delved into static site generation, emphasizing the ease of writing in Markdown, managing metadata with JSON, and using Jinja for templating.
-Practical steps are provided for setting up the site, rendering Markdown to HTML, and deploying the site on Cloudflare for fast, affordable hosting.
-The guide is ideal for those seeking a more efficient and customizable web development workflow.
+Transitioning from WordPress to a static site generator using Markdown and Jinja offers a lightweight, efficient, and customizable approach to content management.
+This guide provides a comprehensive workflow to write content in Markdown, manage metadata with JSON, and leverage Jinja for flexible templating.
+By setting up a local development environment, automating workflow with GitHub, and deploying via Cloudflare, you can achieve a fast, cost-effective, and streamlined static site that encourages better content creation and management.